jeison-fox/morning-dashboard/README.md

     > **Note on Environment Variables:**
     >
-    > -   `API_KEY`: This is a secret key you create to protect the `/api/geo` endpoint.
-It ensures that only authorized requests can access the geolocation data.
     > -   `DEFAULT_*` variables: These provide a fallback location for the weather forecast.
 They are used when the application is running in an environment where Vercel's automatic geolocation is not available (e.g., your local machine).

 ## Running the Project